Finding the support and help that you may need

 For more information on Health Services in Central Bedfordshire please visit our Health Services page

-Central Bedfordshire Public Health is responsible for making sure that local residents have access to free NHS Health Checks, as part of a national, evidence-based programme for adults in England aged of 40 to 74.
+Central Bedfordshire Public Health is responsible for making sure that local residents have access to the NHS Health Check as part of a national, evidence-based programme for adults in England between the ages of 40 to 74 years.

 It is intended to assess the risk of a person developing common health problems, such as heart disease, stroke, diabetes, kidney disease and some forms of dementia, all of which everyone is at risk of developing, but which can often be prevented.

 Central Bedfordshire and its NHS partners are putting a greater emphasis on trying to prevent ill health, rather than just waiting until a condition needs treatment, which is much better for our residents.

 What will happen when I go for an NHS Health Check?

 The NHS Health Check involves range of standard questions that look at:

 - how old you are - older people are at an increased risk;